 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Stratford - Stanhope has relatively fewer families with younger children, and/or college students.
 Combined, this makes Stratford - Stanhope a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-In terms of college education, Stratford - Stanhope is nearly on par with the US average for all cities of 21.84%: 18.60% of adults 25 and older in Stratford - Stanhope have a bachelor's degree or advanced degree.
+The education level of Stratford - Stanhope citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.60% of adults 25 and older in Stratford - Stanhope have a college degree.

 The per capita income in Stratford - Stanhope in 2022 was $35,388, which is middle income relative to Iowa and the nation.
 This equates to an annual income of $141,552 for a family of four.
 However, Stratford - Stanhope contains both very wealthy and poor people as well.